 These messages are specific to one product and are documented in manuals for that product.

 These messages are specific to one operating system.
 A range of message code numbers are reserved for each operating system.
 For example, the range ORA-07500 to ORA-07999 is reserved for DEC VAX/VMS messages; these messages are listed in the appropriate operating system-specific documentation.

 The prefix of the message indicates where to find information about the message.
 For example, some messages in this manual have the prefix "ORA".
 If you encounter a message without a prefix, first check the manuals for the release of Oracle you are using, then check this manual.

-All messages displayed are prefixed by text that indicates which program issued the message.
-For example, the prefix "ORA" shows that the message was generated by the Oracle products.
+All messages displayed are prefixed by text that indicates which component issued the message.
+For example, the prefix "ORA" shows that the message was generated by Oracle Database.
 The location of messages in this book depends on the prefix of the message.